Course Overview

 Individuals who participate in this Smart Metering Course can gain from it in the following ways:

-- Enhance your productivity through skill training
+- Enhance your productivity through skill training and carry out risk assessments

 - Be updated with the latest trends and technologies used in power systems